cyang0227/ds5110/docs/Financials to Factor Mapping.md

 ## 📌 7.
 Recommended FMP API Endpoints

-To collect all metrics above, you will need:

 - **Income Statement** (annual + quarterly)
 - **Balance Sheet** (annual + quarterly)
 - **Cashflow Statement** (annual + quarterly)
 - **Key Metrics** (for shares outstanding)
 - **Quote** API (for market cap / price)

-These cover 100% of the metrics required for a professional multi-factor model.

 ---